graviraja/100-Days-of-NLP/applications/classification/README.md

 ### Improved Toxic Comment Classification.ipynb

 With `Categorical Cross Entropy` as the loss, roc_auc score of `0.5` is achieved.
 By changing the loss to `Binary Cross Entropy` and also modifying the model a bit by adding pooling layers (max, mean), the roc_auc score improved to `0.9873`.

+# Grammatically Correct Sentence

+Can artificial neural networks have the ability to judge the grammatical acceptability of a sentence?
+In order to explore this task, the Corpus of Linguistic Acceptability (CoLA) dataset is used.
+CoLA is a set of sentences labeled as grammatically correct or incorrect.

+### CoLA with BERT.ipynb

+BERT obtains new state-of-the-art results on eleven natural language processing tasks.
+Transfer learning in NLP has triggered after the release of BERT model.
+In this notebook, how to use BERT for classifying whether a sentence is grammatically correct or not using CoLA dataset is explored.